-In July of 1767, the island was first sited by a European, Philip Carteret, captain of the English ship H.M.S.
-Swallow, recorded the event, and the naming of the island, in these words, "It is so high that we saw it at a distance of more than fifteen leagues, and it having been discovered by a young gentleman, son to Major Pitcairn of the marines, we called it Pitcairn's Island."
-However, the surf prevented them from landing.
+In July 1767, it was 1st sited by a European, Philip Carteret, captain of the English ship H.M.S.
+Swallow, recorded the event, and said, "It is so high that we saw it at a distance of more than fifteen leagues, and it having been discovered by a young gentleman, son to Major Pitcairn of the marines, we called it Pitcairn's Island."
+But they couldn't land.

 Europeans were not to set foot on the island until after one of the most infamous episodes in naval history.
 In 1789, after leaving Tahiti with a load of breadfruit trees bound for the West Indies, the master's mate, Fletcher Christian, led a band of mutineers in seizing control of the H.M.S.
 Bounty.

 Her captain, William Bligh, was set adrift with eighteen of his loyal officers.
 The mutineers returned to Tahiti and later sailed to the island of Tubuai.